Cooper University Health Care Psychology Internship Training Program

 Urban Health Institute (UHI)

 The Urban Health Institute is a primary care program that serves individuals from Camden and the surrounding areas.
 Activities include brief, outpatient psychotherapy with some opportunity for brief neurocognitive evaluations.
-Brief CBT, Problem-Solving Therapy, Motivational Interviewing, and similar interventions are utilized to address psychological issues impacting physcial health, e.g. depression due to recent diagnosis of a chronic illness, anxiety interfering with treatment, general adherence issues, and so on.
+Brief CBT, Problem-Solving Therapy, Motivational Interviewing, and similar interventions are utilized to address psychological issues impacting physical health, e.g. depression due to recent diagnosis of a chronic illness, anxiety interfering with treatment, general adherence issues, and so on.
 For assessment opportunities, interns will assist physicians in both the process of differential diagnosis (e.g. anxiety versus ADHD versus malingering) as well as quantifying dysfunction and disability to monitor disease progress (e.g.

 Cooper EIP Expanded Care Program (CEEC) - Integrated Primary Care in HIV